zaidalshreef/docker/readme.md

 ```

 #### POST '/actors'
-create  new actor and add it to the database
+- create  new actor and add it to the database:
     - *Request body:* JSON {"name": "new name", "age": 30, "gender": "male", }
     - *Returns : id of the created actor,and total number of actors
     - Role Authorized: Director, Producer